Dr Mel Evans

 Profile

-I joined the University of Leeds in October 2021, becoming part of the School of English as a Lecturer in English Language (with Digital).
-I teach on our UG and MA programmes, contributing to modules on areas in linguistics, stylistics and digital humanities.
+I joined the University of Leeds in October 2021.
+I am currently the Director of Student Education for the School of English, supporting colleagues and students in our UG and MA programmes and wider learning experience.
+I also teach on our UG and MA programmes, contributing to modules in pragmatics, digital media, stylistics and digital humanities.

 I studied for my PhD in English Language and Linguistics at the University of Sheffield (awarded 2011), and spent some time living in New Zealand before returning to the UK.
 I have previously held lectureships at the University of Leicester and the University of Birmingham.